godot-escoria/escoria-docs/getting_started/camera.rst

 pan the room to keep track of the player character.

 Sometimes this behaviour is not desired, though.
-Some rooms are designed so that, at first, one part of the room is available to the player and later, another part of the room becomes available.
+Some rooms are designed so that, at first, one part of the room is available to the player and, later, another part of the room becomes available.

 Elevators are a good example: The player character starts at the ground floor, enters the elevator, and moves up.
-After the elevator leaves the screen, the view switches to the first floor with the elevator opening.
+After the elevator leaves the screen, the view switches to a higher floor with the elevator opening.

 To support limiting the parts of the room the player can see, Escoria rooms use "Camera Limits".
 The limits are a list of rectangles which define the boundaries that the camera is allowed to move within.
-The rectangle is defined using a top-left coordinate limit for the camera's movement, along with an accompanying width and height.
+Each rectangle is defined using a top-left coordinate limit for the camera's movement, along with an accompanying width and height.
-The array of limits is found under the `Camera limits` parameter within the room's `ESCroom` node.
+This array of limits is found under the `Camera limits` parameter within the room's `ESCRoom` node.

-The active limit rectangle for the camera can be changed during gameplay using the ESC command :doc:`camera_set_limits </api/CameraSetLimitsCommand>` with the index of the camera limit to enforce.
+The active limit rectangle for the camera can be changed during gameplay using the ASHES command :doc:`camera_set_limits </api/commands/CameraSetLimitsCommand>` with the index of the camera limit to enforce.

 If no camera limits are set, the size of the background texture is used as the default camera limit.